Honeymoon in Venice

 We also chose the longer ride option that went into the smaller canals and it was an incredibly charming and peaceful experience.
 Our gondolier acted as a tour guide by pointing out famous buildings (where George and Amal got married for example!) and he even took some pictures of us at the end.

-For an only-in-Venice souvenir, I recommend wearing a pretty dress or outfit to take pictures in the gondola while you’re on your Grand Canal tour.
+For an only-in-Venice souvenir, I recommend wearing a nice outfit to take pictures in the gondola while you’re on your Grand Canal tour.
 What can be more special?
-Unfortunately, it was rainy and wet when we were there so I didn’t have that opportunity, but I definitely plan to do that the next time I visit!
+I went on my gondola ride rather unexpectedly so I didn’t have time to prepare a fancier outfit, but I totally fantasize about wearing a beautiful dress the next time I get to ride a gondola in Venice!
 Your gondolier should be happy to take some pictures of the two of you before or after the ride also.

 Surprisingly Delicious Food